 The following clauses define the mandatory and optional metadata needed for S-101.
 In some cases the metadata may be repeated in a national language.
 If this is the case it is noted in the Remarks column.

-Exchange Catalogue File Metadata
+S101_ExchangeCatalogue

 The catalogue file is defined in XML schema language.
 The Exchange catalogue inherits the dataset discovery metadata and support file discovery metadata.